LolSayna/CIARC/README.md

 ## Installation

-To install the requirements run `poetry install`.
-Afterwards run `poetry shell` to activate the virtual environment in your shell.
+To install the requirements run `poetry install --with melvonaut` or `poetry install --with rift_console`.
+Afterward run `poetry shell` to activate the virtual environment in your shell.
 This provides the `melvonaut` and `rift-console` commands.
 Then the commands can be used, make sure to run them in the main project folder.
+For development run `poetry install --with dev`.

 The rift-console can be deployed as a docker container.
 Use the `docker-compose up --build -d` command to start it.
 Run `docker-compose down` inside the repository to stop them.